-Alternative to Medications Center (ATMC) believes that each person is unique and that what might affect one person, will not necessarily affect another.
-This is particularly true in our therapeutic approach to addiction treatment.
+Alternative to Meds Center (ATMC) believes that each person is unique and that what might affect one person, will not necessarily affect another.
+This is particularly true in our therapeutic approach to addiction counseling and treatment.
 There is no one-size-fits-all form of therapy.

 Three main issues seem to catapult individuals into a direction leading away from well-being and a balanced state of physical and mental health.
 These three issues are: trauma; invalidation, and stress.
 Experiencing these things without adequate coping skills may lead one to not only seek counseling, but to find external means to ease emotional, physical, and psychological pain.
 More often than not external measures include turning to illicit drugs, alcohol, and/or prescription drugs, self-harm, and even suicide.

-A sense of well-being and balanced physical and mental health are witnessed when clients have: overcome trauma; learn to validate them in a way that enhances self-esteem and confidence; and, learn coping skills to deal with the stressors of everyday life.
+A sense of well-being and balanced physical and mental health are witnessed when clients: have overcome trauma; learn to validate themselves in a way that enhances self-esteem and confidence; and, learn coping skills to deal with the stressors of everyday life.
 Assisting clients presenting with a sense of worthlessness offers them roadmaps toward the validation of self and a return to their authentic selves.

 Addiction Counseling at Alternative to Meds Center